Julio Ramirez R. Stuart Dickson Professor of Psychology | Director of the Neuroscience Program

 The Council for Advancement and Support of Education, Washington, D. C., in 1989 recognized my contributions to undergraduate science education when I was named the North Carolina Professor of the Year and a National Gold Medal Professor of the Year.
 I also received the Career Achievement Award from the Faculty for Undergraduate Neuroscience in 2001.
 The National Science Foundation recognized my work in education and research in 2004 with their Director's Award for Distinguished Teaching Scholars.

 In 2011, I was awarded the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring by President Barack Obama, the Award for Education in Neuroscience from the Society for Neuroscience, and the Distinguished Mentor Award from the Faculty for Undergraduate Neuroscience.
 Davidson College presented me with the Hunter-Hamilton Love of Teaching Award in 2012.
 More recently, the American Psychological Association gave me the 2014 Distinguished Career Contributions to Education and Training in Psychology Award for my efforts in creating a national infrastructure to support education and training in behavioral neuroscience and biological psychology, for my role in establishing an undergraduate neuroscience education journal, and for creating a nationally recognized mentoring program for junior faculty and undergraduate students in the neurosciences, particularly for those faculty and students from underrepresented groups in the sciences.
-In 2015 I was awarded the Bernice Grafstein Award for Outstanding Accomplishments in Mentoring from the Society for Neuroscience.
+In 2015 I was awarded the Bernice Grafstein Award for Outstanding Accomplishments in Mentoring from the Society for Neuroscience and in 2017 I was awarded the CUR-Goldwater Scholars Faculty Mentor Award.

 - American Psychological Association (Fellow)